 Transfer Rule Between Subsidiaries: If you meet the age and service requirements to be eligible for Retiree Medical Benefit coverage - age 55 or older with 10 years of Company seniority - but you have not prefunded continuously for a full 10 years due to inter-Company transfers, you may resume prefunding (at the rate you paid prior to your transfer) upon your transfer back to a participating subsidiary.
-(Example: If you began prefunding with a participating subsidiary, then transferred to a subsidiary that does not participate in prefunding, then transferred back to a subsidiary that participates in prefunding, you are eligible to resume prefunding.)
+(Example: If you began prefunding with a participating subsidiary that participates in prefunding, you are eligible to resume prefunding.)
 While the time you were employed with the non-participating subsidiary (and were not making prefunding contributions) does not count toward your 10-year continuous prefunding eligibility requirement, you do retain credit for the period you prefunded before your transfer to the non-participating subsidiary.

 Transfer Rule Between American Airlines Workgroups: Effective May 1, 2003, the Officer, Management/Specialist and Support Staff workgroup no longer prefunded for their retiree medical coverage, and were required to pay ongoing monthly contributions during their retirement for their Retiree Medical Benefit.
-Effective January 1, 2011, the Agent, Representative and Planner workgroup no longer prefunded for their retiree medical coverage, and were required to pay ongoing monthly contributions during their retirement for their Retiree Medical Benefit.
+Effective January 1, 2011, the Agent, Representative and Planner workgroup no longer prefunded for their retiree medical coverage, and were required to pay ongoing monthly contributions during their Retiree Medical Benefit.
 If you were in a workgroup that prefunded and later transferred to an Officer, Management/Specialist and Support Staff or Agent, Representative and Planner workgroup (that no longer prefunded), you received a refund of all your prefunding contributions with associated investment experience.
 If you transfer back to a prefunding workgroup (TWU-represented or Flight Attendant workgroup), you may repay the entire prefunding refund amount, in one lump sum, within 90 days of your transfer back to a prefunding workgroup (TWU-represented or Flight Attendant workgroup).
 You may resume prefunding with no \$250 re-enrollment fee and at the same table rates as you paid before you left the prefunding workgroup.